GingerKiwi/GingerKiwi/README.md

 **Interesting Facts:**

 - 🇫🇷 I've been doing Duolingo French daily since January 2022
-- 🇳🇿 I'm a dual New Zealand (Kiwi) and 🇨🇦 Canadian citizen
+- 🇳🇿 I'm a dual New Zealand (Kiwi) and 🇨🇦 Canadian citizen, and can also legally work in the 🇬🇧 UK
-- 🐑 My elementary school was right next to a sheep farm (in Wellington, New Zealand)
+- 🐑 My elementary school was right next to a sheep farm in Wellington, New Zealand
 - 🏕️ I lived in a tipi in the Rocky Mountains for 3 months
 - 🤓 I seem to collect random interesting facts about all sorts of things.
 Ask me for one!